facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 |Predict word "W"| ```{key: "SEND", value: "W"}```|

 The core of the client module is the [agent](../eval/agents/agent.py).
-One can build a customized agent from the abstract class of agent, shown as follow.
+One can build a customized agent from the abstract class of the agent, shown as follows.
 The evaluation process for one sentence happens in the `_decode_one()` function (you don't have to modify this function).

 ```python